50% of Retirees Saw Little COLA Increase in Social Security Benefits

 TSCL supports legislation that would calculate the COLA using an index that's more representative of retiree spending, the Consumer Price Index for Elderly Consumers (CPI-E).

-This quality-reviewed article relating to our U.S. Social Security section was selected for publishing by the editors of Disabled World due to its likely interest to our disability community readers.
-Though the content may have been edited for style, clarity, or length, the article "50% of Retirees Saw Little COLA Increase in Social Security Benefits" was originally written by The Senior Citizens League, and published by Disabled-World.com on 2018-05-17 (Updated: 2021-10-26).
-Should you require further information or clarification, The Senior Citizens League can be contacted at SeniorsLeague.org.
+This quality-reviewed publication pertaining to our U.S. Social Security section was selected for circulation by the editors of Disabled World due to its likely interest to our disability community readers.
+Though the content may have been edited for style, clarity, or length, the article "50% of Retirees Saw Little COLA Increase in Social Security Benefits" was originally written by The Senior Citizens League, and submitted for publishing on 2018/05/17 (Edit Update: 2021/10/26).
+Should you require further information or clarification, The Senior Citizens League can be contacted at the SeniorsLeague.org website.
 Disabled World makes no warranties or representations in connection therewith.

 𝕏.com Facebook Reddit